 - Remote buttons are named as shown in a bold font.
-Example: MENU. - For comma separated lists, press the buttons in the sequence shown. - For parenthesized lists, select one button from the list. - For square-bracketed lists, press the buttons as needed.
-Example: For the list [◄, ➤, ♠, ▼], press the arrow keys as needed. - For menu commands press the MENU button.
-The ▲ and ▼ arrow keys are used to select the function.
+Example: MENU. - For comma separated lists, press the buttons in the sequence shown. - For parenthesized lists, select one button from the list. - For square-bracketed lists, press the buttons as needed. - Example: For the list $[\langle, \rangle, \langle, \vee \rangle]$, press the arrow keys as needed. - For menu commands press the MENU button.
+The ▲ and ➤ arrow keys are used to select the function.
 The ➤ arrow key (or OK) is used to enter sub-menus.
 This is shown as: MENU → MenuItem → MenuItem.
-Generally, the ⋖ arrow key (or EXIT) steps up one menu level. - Some commands are activated immediately without the need to press OK.
+Generally, the < arrow key (or EXIT) steps up one menu level. - Numerical entries are listed as value.
+For numerical entries, the ◄ arrow key acts as backspace. - Some commands are activated immediately without the need to press OK.
 Other commands must be explicitly accepted by pressing OK.
 If needed, OK is listed as part of the command, and will complete the command and return the menu to one level higher in the menu system.
 Note that, at default settings, pressing OK when it is not required will bring up the Radiance Status Screen. - For many commands, pressing EXIT cancels a partially completed command and returns to one level higher in the menu system.
 For advanced commands changes are completed from within the command and EXIT just returns to one level higher in the menu system. - There are four independent configuration memory types for each input (MEMA, MEMB, MEMC and MEMD).
 The input setup and output resolution/timing can be set independently for each memory.
-To program an input memory, first select the input, then select the desired configuration memory and use the menu system to configure. - Some menu commands are only available when their associated input is selected. - Before changes are saved, they can be discarded by entering standby (STBY) mode. - A "Save" must be performed after any changes or all changes will be discarded the next time the unit enters standby (STBY), or power is lost.
-To save press MENU, A, OK, OK, OK.
+To program an input memory, first select the input, then select the desired configuration memory and use the menu system to configure. - Some menu commands are only available when their associated input is selected. - Before changes are saved, they can be discarded by entering standby (STBY) mode. - A Save must be performed after any changes or all changes will be discarded the next time the unit enters standby (STBY), or power is lost.
+To save press MENU, ▲, OK, OK, OK.